hakobtp/blog/devops/aws/1/2_IAM_Users_&_Groups.md

 }
 ```

-- `"Version": "2012-10-17"` **:** This is the policy language version.
+- `"Version": "2012-10-17"` **-** This is the policy language version.
 It tells AWS which version of JSON rules we are using.
+- `"Statement"` **-** This is a list of rules.
+Each rule says what actions are allowed or denied.
+- `"Effect": "Allow"` **-** This means the rule allows the action.
+It could also be `"Deny"` to block something.

 ---